cwellsx/time/src/help/help.md

 - Record **what** you did, whenever you stop
 - Review a **history** of what you've done.

-## How it works

-You don't log in.
-There is no back-end database.
-Data you enter is permanently stored **within your browser**.
-It's pretty good for privacy, your data never leaves your browser, no data is sent back to the server.

-If you have more than one browser or machine, data isn't shared: each has its own independent database.

-You needn't keep the web page open when you're working: just bookmark it so you can update it any time.

 ## How to use it

 The UI needs only a minimum of input: